peopleware/openapi/resource/relations.md

 Note that it is possible that `X` or `Y` are also relations, and that in that case, data is also needed from the participating entities of that relation, such as `Ya` and `Yb`.
 This is possible and must be evaluated on a case-by-case basis.
-If data is needed from `Ya` and `Yb`, it is recommended to also add the `href` of these entities to the `exact` field, to make the relations searchable where these entities are used.
+If data is needed from `Ya` and `Yb`, it is recommended to also add the `href` of these entities to the `exact` field (or, see further, a `dependencies` field), to make the relations where entities are used, discoverable through the search index.

-(REMARK: Relations as currently described works as long as a relation is not directional between entities of the same type.
+(REMARK: Relations in the search index as currently described do not work for directional relations between entities of the same type.
 Suppose that we have the relation `is-parent-of` on the entity `person`.
-With the current model, it is not possible to handle this.
+With the current model, it is not possible to handle this because the direction of the relation is not stored in the index and the direction cannot be derived from the types of the participating entities.
 The concrete case where `a` is parent of `b` and `b` is parent of `c`, would be stored in the search index in exactly the same way as the case where `b` is parent of both `a` and `c`, and also in exactly the same way as the case were `a` and `c` are both parents of `b`.
 The reason is that the relation is directional and between entities of the same type.)

 ### When to update the search index?